General Troubleshooting

 After coffee boiler heats up:

-If your machine heats up to the proper coffee boiler temperature and then trips the GFCI, you will likely find the problem component within the heating triac of the steam boiler.
+If your machine heats up to the proper coffee boiler temperature and then trips the GFCI, you will likely find the problem component within the heating circuit of the steam boiler.
 You will know the coffee boiler is fully heated when the numeric lights on the control panel stop flashing and remain solid.
 Follow along with these steps to find the issue by unplugging one piece at a time, turning the machine on to test if it trips the GFCI, and then plugging it back in to move onto the next part.
 Once you find the part that makes the machine not trip the GFCI when turned on, you've found the culprit.
-Before touching any wires, unplug the machine from the wall.
-Then plug it back in to test it.

 LUCCA A53 / A53 Mini: Machine Tripping the GFCI